zoharehan/tlixhypatia/README.md

 # tlixhypatia

+Todo: Write down all the steps to set up the environment and a set of commands to run the server so the TAs and us are on the same page.

 Currently: attempting to use React in its own "frontend" Django app: load a single HTML template and let React manage the frontend.

 How to start react: npm run dev